 It is always a good idea to contact an attorney as quickly as possible.
 Oftentimes, insurance companies will try to settle any claims quickly and ask you to sign a waiver to avoid future claims.
 Indiana also has a two year statute of limitations and if you do not meet a Fort Wayne wrongful death attorney to file suit before that time, you could be forfeiting your rights to file suit.

 Recovering from the loss of a loved one is never easy and we understand that money will never compensate for that loss.
 However, you will face unexpected economic hardships and our goal is to ensure that you are not damaged fiscally due to the death of a loved one.
-If you have lost someone you love and believe a third-party was responsible for their death, contact Lebamoff Law Offices at (260) 423-2581 as soon as possible.
+If you have lost someone you love and believe a third-party was responsible for their death, contact Lebamoff Law at (260) 423-2581 as soon as possible.